Portfolio Simulation & Forecasting

 Validate decisions precisely based on feasibility, scenarios and prioritization

-The new PPM requirements: Agility and responsiveness
+The new requirements for portfolio management: agility and responsiveness

 Portfolio Simulation & What If | Valkeen Consulting Infographs

-Portfolio prioritization and capacities
+Portfolio prioritization and capacity

-Constant change requires a new approach to portfolio management.
-Portfolio prioritization is based on company-specific prioritization factors – specifically KPIs and a KPI system.
-The prioritization concept of our consulting solution includes best practice prioritization factors on one hand and feasibility in an integrated quadrant model on the other.
-In this way, our clients can make more informed decisions, choosing between importance and feasibility and setting appropriate corporate prioritizations in good time.
-A simplified example: Initiative X is less important (Prio C), yet still feasible, while initiative Y is more important (Prio A) but currently not feasible.
+Constant change requires a new form of portfolio management.
+Portfolio prioritization is based on company-specific prioritization factors.
+Specifically, KPIs and a KPI system.
+The prioritization concept of our consulting solution includes best-practice prioritization factors on the one hand but also feasibility in an integrated quadrant model.
+This way, our customers can weigh up precisely between importance and feasibility and set prioritization adequately.

-Our prioritization quadrant model uses above- and below-the-line analysis to resolve this complexity.
-As a result, decision-makers can directly simulate which projects need to be stopped or paused in order to implement new initiatives.
-Using resource transparency, the resulting scenario is often contrary to expectations, and may suggest that it is better to execute six priority C projects instead of just one priority A project.
+A very simplified example: Initiative X is less important, but feasible.
+Whereas initiative Y is very important, but currently not feasible.
+Our prioritization quadrant model with above- and below-the-line analysis resolves this complexity.
+As a result, decision-makers can directly simulate which projects need to be stopped and paused in order to implement project A. Via resource transparency the resulting scenario is often contrary to expectations: such as to better execute 6 projects of priority “C” instead of just one project of priority “A”.

 • What if we stop/postpone the project?